I really hope you’ll love these Gluten-Free Vegan Matcha Brownies! Or should I have called them Blondies? Or even Greenies?

 - 1/4 teaspoon bicarbonate of soda (baking soda)

 - 4 tablespoons coconut oil (or sub olive or vegetable oil)

 - 60 ml (1/4 cup) unsweetened almond milk (or any other plant-based milk)

 - Freeze-dried strawberries or raspberries

 - Desiccated coconut

-Use a food processor or a stick blender to blend the dates into a smooth purée (leaving a little water will make it much easier)
+- Use a food processor or blender (or a hand-held stick blender) to blend the dates into a smooth purée (leaving a little water will make it much easier)